A Full-Density Approach to Simulating Random Iteration Equations with Applications: Discussion

-There are several dimensions to further develop the application of the framework: a) more efficient numerical schemes for sampling the density functions in the Monte Carlo integration than, e.g. \textit{acceptance rejection} sampling, as well as utilizing the \textit{linear RIE operator} combined with a linear decomposition of the posterior density functions, b) more efficient use of the definition of the state space grid in the simulation, including possibly adaptive grids, c) better temporal discretization approaches in the derivation of the random iteration equations (e.g. for continuous dynamical systems from \textit{Euler} algorithm to \textit{Runge Kutta} algorithms, e.g. \cite{Amiri 2015}) and a detailed investigation of their convergence rates, d) extension of the optimization approaches, e.g. higher order iterative schemes such as full-density Newton optimization, etc., e) more challenging parameter density functions apart from normal distributions and a broader (also discontinuous) selection of the transfer functions, f) going from $R=2$ to higher dimensional state spaces and/or random variable vectors, e.g. investigating the \textit{curse of dimensionality} for this approach, and finally, g) extension to other interesting application areas where iteration equations can play a productive role in understanding dynamical phenomena and contain random variable densities as a new degree of freedom in the modeling process.
+{Based on the limitations, there} are several dimensions to further develop the application of the framework: a) more efficient numerical schemes for sampling the density functions in the Monte Carlo integration than, e.g. \textit{acceptance rejection} sampling, b) utilizing the \textit{linear RIE operator} combined with a linear decomposition of the posterior density functions {such as presented in connection to Ulam's method in Appendix \ref{sec:AdvAnaRitz}}, c) more efficient use of the definition of the state space grid in the simulation {which were constant in this paper}, including possibly adaptive grids, d) better temporal discretization approaches in the derivation of the random iteration equations (e.g. for continuous dynamical systems from \textit{Euler} algorithm to \textit{Runge Kutta} algorithms, e.g. \cite{Amiri 2015}) and a detailed investigation of their convergence rates, e) extension of the optimization approaches, e.g. higher order iterative schemes such as full-density Newton optimization, etc., f) more challenging parameter density functions apart from normal distributions and a broader (also discontinuous) selection of the transfer functions, g) going from $R=2$ to higher dimensional state spaces and/or random variable vectors, e.g. investigating the \textit{curse of dimensionality} for this approach, and finally, h) extension to other interesting application areas where iteration equations can play a productive role in understanding dynamical phenomena and contain random variable densities as a new degree of freedom in the modeling process.